ucn-triumf/ucndata/ucndata/docs/ucnbase.md

 #### Notes

-Can access attributes of tfile directly from top-level object Need to define the values in ucndata.settings if you want non-default behaviour
+Can access attributes of tfile directly from top-level object Need to redefine the values if you want non-default behaviour
 Object is indexed as [cycle, period] for easy access to sub time frames